JetBrains/teamcity-documentation/topics/glossary.md

 : A default project at the top of the project hierarchy.
 Its settings are available to all the other projects on the server.

 Run configuration policy
 : A policy that allows selecting specific build configurations you want a build agent to run.
 By default, build agents run all compatible build configurations, and this is not always desirable — in this case, this policy lets you limit the allowed set in each agent's details.
+The run configuration policy settings are located in __[Agents Details](viewing-build-agent-details.md) | Compatible configurations__.

 ## S